 There are a few other companies that are making apparel with plastic waste for sports teams.

 Hannes in partnership with EcoSmart has a range of products made with recycled polyester from plastic bottles.
-Available on Amazon
+The products are available on Amazon

 In May 2019, MAS Holdings, the official clothing partner of Sri Lanka Cricket partnered with Sri Lankan Navy and Eco Spindles to make the t-shirts with plastic waste.
 The same t-shirts were worn by the players during the ICC Cricket World Cup 2019.
 The plastic collected from various Sri Lankan beaches was processed to develop the fabric which was then stitched to create the clothing.